2023 Design & Paint Color Trends to Sell Your House

 Accent walls are very popular now with bold paint colors, wallpaper, or decorative plastered walls.
 Shiplap walls are out BUT stylish decorative geometric molding accent walls are in!
 They can really add a lot of interest to a room, especially if you have chosen a neutral color like white paint for the walls and neutral furniture.
 Adding an accent wall will not only increase the value of your home, it will address interest to a neutral colored room, and appeal to contemporary buyers.

 How do you start adding these new trending colors when selling your house?

 You can add these new trending colors in certain areas that will add a fun pop of color like a powder room, master bedroom, or a kitchen island.
-Home offices are entrance ways also a great way to introduce these new colors.
+Home offices and entrance ways also a great way to introduce these new colors.
 Start with a plan and select 2 -3 coordinating colors.

 You don’t want your house to look like a checker board.
 One house I staged had a different paint color in every room.
 The house looked disjointed and did not flow.
 The homeowner had to repaint his entire main floor to make it look more cohesive and appealing to buyers.